Paulo Branco: Life and career

-He has been member of the jury at the Berlinale (1999), at Venice’s Mostra (2005), and at the Rotterdam Film Festival (2006).
+He has been member of the jury at the Berlinale (1999), at Venice's Mostra (2005), and at the Rotterdam Film Festival (2006).
 In 2011, he was foreman of the jury at the Lecce Film Festival and at the Locarno Film Festival.

-Paulo Branco is also the producer who has had the greatest number of films selected at Cannes Film Festival and the greatest number of films having competed for the Golden Palm.
+Paulo Branco is also the producer who has had the largest number of films selected at Cannes Film Festival and the greatest number of films having competed for the Golden Palm.
 He presented 53 films in Cannes - 27 of which in Official Selection - and brought 48 films to the Venice Film Festival.

 He created several production and distribution companies in Portugal - Madragoa Filmes, Leopardo Filmes, Clap Filmes - where he also owns movie theatres and in France: Les Films du Passage, Gemini Films, and lately Alfama Films.
-Established in 2006, Alfama Films Production extends Paulo Branco’s commitment for independent cinema with directors he’s been supporting for a long time but also with emerging talents, always taking on new challenges like Cronenberg’s Cosmopolis.
-In just a few years, it has built an impressive film catalogue welcomed in the most important festivals.
+Established in 2006, Alfama Films Production extends Paulo Branco's commitment for independent cinema with directors he's been supporting for a long time but also with emerging talents, always taking on new challenges like Cronenberg’s Cosmopolis.
+In just a few years, it has built an largefilm catalogue included in many film festivals.
 Lines of Wellington by Valeria Sarmiento was presented in competition at the 2012 Venice Film Festival.
 Cosmopolis was selected in the official competition of Cannes in 2012.
 Mysteries of Lisbon by Raúl Ruiz was selected in competition at Toronto’s and San Sebastian’s Festival, Ashes and blood by Fanny Ardant was presented Out of competition in the Official Selection of Cannes 2009, This Night by Werner Schroeter was in competition in Venice 2008.
 Four Nights with Anna by Jerzy Skolimowski did the opening of Cannes’ Directors Fortnight in 2008.
 Love Songs by Christophe Honoré was selected in the official competition of Cannes 2007.
 Alfama Films has also been developing its activities of theatrical distribution, international sales and video edition.

 Paulo Branco is President of the Lisbon & Estoril Film Festival, event that he founded in 2007..
-He is the father of Juan Branco.
+He is the father of French lawyer and political activist Juan Branco.